-- All sub-contractors will be expected to comply with GeMech Ltd Policy for Health, Safety and Welfare and must ensure their own Company Policy is made available on site whilst work is carried out - All work must be carried out in accordance with the relevant statutory provisions and taking into account the safety of others on the site and the general public - Assessment of risk associated with any substance, process or work activity on site which will be hazardous to health and safety, must be provided before work commences.
+- All sub-contractors will be expected to comply with GeMech Foundations Ltd Policy for Health, Safety and Welfare and must ensure their own Company Policy is made available on site whilst work is carried out - All work must be carried out in accordance with the relevant statutory provisions and taking into account the safety of others on the site and the general public - Assessment of risk associated with any substance, process or work activity on site which will be hazardous to health and safety, must be provided before work commences.
 Any material or substance brought on site which has health, fire or explosion risks must be used and stored in accordance with Regulations and current recommendations and that information must be provided to any other person who may be affected on site - Scaffolding used by sub-contractor's employees (even when scaffold erected for other contractors) must be inspected by their employer or a competent person appointed by their employer to ensure that it is erected and maintained in accordance with the Regulations and Codes of Practice - Sub-contractor's employees are not permitted to alter any scaffold provided for their use or interfere with any plant or equipment on the site unless authorised - All plant or equipment brought onto site by sub-contractors must be safe and in good working condition, fitted with any necessary guards and safety devices and with any necessary certificates available for inspection.
 Information and assessment on noise levels of plant, equipment or operations to be carried out by the Sub-contractor must be provided to our Company's Site Representative before work commences - No power tools or electrical equipment of greater voltage than 110 volts may be brought onto site.
-All transformers, generators, extension leads, plugs and sockets must be to latest British Standards for industrial use, in good condition and PAT tested - Any injury sustained or damage caused by sub-contractor's employees must be reported immediately to GeMech Ltd 's Representative - Sub-contractor's employees must comply with any safety instructions given by GeMech Ltd - GeMech Ltd have appointed a Safety Advisor to inspect and report on health and safety matters.
+All transformers, generators, extension leads, plugs and sockets must be to latest British Standards for industrial use, in good condition and PAT tested - Any injury sustained or damage caused by sub-contractor's employees must be reported immediately to GeMech Foundations Ltd 's Representative - Sub-contractor's employees must comply with any safety instructions given by GeMech Foundations Ltd - GeMech Foundations Ltd have appointed a Safety Advisor to inspect and report on health and safety matters.
 Sub-contractors informed of any hazards or defects noted during these inspections will be expected to take immediate action.
-Sub-contractors will provide GeMech Ltd with the name of the person they have appointed as Safety Supervisor if required - Suitable welfare facilities and first aid equipment in accordance with the Regulations must be provided by sub-contractors for their employees unless arrangements have been made for the sub-contractor's employees to have the use of GeMech Ltd 's facilities - Sub-contractors are particularly asked to note that workplaces must be kept tidy and all debris, waste materials, etc. cleared as work proceeds - All operatives, sub-contractors, visitors, etc. on GeMech Ltd's sites will wear safety clothing and equipment at all times other than to areas specifically designated as "no risk" areas by GeMech Ltd. Signs erected on site that state safety clothing and equipment to be worn must be complied with by sub-contractor personnel - A detailed Method Statement will be required from sub-contractors carrying out high risk activities, e.g. asbestos removal, steel erection, demolition, roofing, entry into confined spaces, etc. The Method Statement must be agreed with our Company Site Representative before work begins and copies made available on site so that compliance with the agreed Method Statement can be maintained - Specific insurance cover may be required by sub-contractors
+Sub-contractors will provide GeMech Foundations Ltd with the name of the person they have appointed as Safety Supervisor if required - Suitable welfare facilities and first aid equipment in accordance with the Regulations must be provided by sub-contractors for their employees unless arrangements have been made for the sub-contractor's employees to have the use of GeMech Foundations Ltd 's facilities - Sub-contractors are particularly asked to note that workplaces must be kept tidy and all debris, waste materials, etc. cleared as work proceeds - All operatives, sub-contractors, visitors, etc. on GeMech Foundations Ltd's sites will wear safety clothing and equipment at all times other than to areas specifically designated as "no risk" areas by GeMech Foundations Ltd. Signs erected on site that state safety clothing and equipment to be worn must be complied with by sub-contractor personnel - A detailed Method Statement will be required from all sub-contractors.
+The Method Statement must be agreed with our Company Site Representative before work begins and copies made available on site so that compliance with the agreed Method Statement can be maintained.
+In the event that the subcontractor is unable to provide a set of RAMS documentation, it will be prepared by GeMech's HSEQ Manager, and issued to the sub-contractor for review & acceptance.